Benjamin00/portfolio/content/blog/09_05TangibleInternet.md

 +++
-date = "2019-09-05"
+date = "2018-11-05"
 draft = false
 weight = 180
-description = "The internet cannot be grasped" title = "Tangible Internet" bref = "Having real value from a website "
+description = "How the internet cannot be grasped" title = "Tangible Internet" bref = "Having real value from a website "
 +++

 The internet is a tumultuous storm of new and emerging ideas mixing with ones that are decades old.
 It’s difficult navigate, as there are just too many websites to comb through.
 It’s just too difficult to grasp.